Alfresco/alfresco-sdk/docs/debug-eclipse.md

 Here you'll see how to create and manage a configuration to remotely debug your launched Alfresco project that's waiting for a connection.
 This assumes you have an Eclipse IDE up and running, and have already imported the same project you are going to debug.

-For more details on how import an Alfresco project into your Eclipse IDE, see Setting up your development environment using Eclipse.
+For more details on how to import an Alfresco project into your Eclipse IDE, see Setting up your development environment using Eclipse.

 1. Open the Eclipse IDE and click on `Run Configurations` (top right).

 ![Alt text](./imgs/sdk-debug-eclipse-create.png?raw=true "Eclipse remote debug create configuration")

-2. Click on the green plus (top left) and select `Remote Java Application` to add a new configuration for a remote app.
+2. Click on the green plus sign (top left) and select `Remote Java Application` to add a new configuration for a remote app.

 3. Enter a descriptive name for your configuration, for example, `Sample project ACS debug`.